Table of Contents

 - Signs of Sewer Line Problems: Frequent drain clogs, foul odors, wet spots in the yard, and sewage backups.

-- Dangers: Sewer line issues can cause significant property damage and health hazards due to sewage exposure.
+- Dangers: Sewer line issues can cause significant property damage and pose health hazards from exposure to sewage.

 - Solutions: Regular sewer inspections using crawler cameras can help detect issues early.
 Techniques like trenchless sewer repair can fix problems without extensive digging.

 In commercial kitchens, grease traps are essential for preventing grease from entering the sewer or septic system.
-Over time, grease traps can become full and need to be cleaned to prevent blockages.
+Over time, grease traps can fill up and need cleaning to prevent blockages.

 - Dangers: When grease enters the sewer line or septic tank, it can solidify and cause major blockages, leading to overflows and backups.
 This can result in expensive repairs and potential health code violations.

 - Maintenance: Regular cleaning of grease traps is crucial to keep the system functioning properly.
-This typically involves removing the grease and disposing of it according to local regulations.
+This typically involves removing the grease and disposing of it in accordance with local regulations.

 Schedule regular inspections of your drain, sewer, and septic lines.
 This can help identify potential issues before they become major problems.
 Using video inspections and electronic leak detection can provide detailed insights into the condition of your pipes.